Lexsi-Labs/DLBacktrace/docs/index.md

 ## Overview

-DL-Backtrace is a powerful explainable AI framework developed by **Lexsi Labs** for enhancing the interpretability of deep learning models.
-It provides comprehensive layer-wise relevance propagation and model tracing capabilities across various architectures and tasks, with robust execution engines optimized for both CPU and GPU environments.
+DLBacktrace is a model-agnostic explainability framework developed by Lexsi Labs.
+It provides comprehensive layer-wise importance values (relevance) and model tracing capabilities across a wide range of model architectures — including transformers, LLMs, MoEs, and more — as well as diverse task types such as tabular, vision, and text.
+The framework is designed for robust and efficient execution on both CPU and GPU environments.

-Whether you're working with vision models, NLP transformers, MoE's or custom architectures, DL-Backtrace provides insights into feature importance, information flow, and bias, enabling better model interpretation and validation without external dependencies.

 ---